-The National Careers Service is holding a virtual careers fair titled "Options at 18" on Monday 24 August.
+The National Careers Service is holding a virtual careers fair titled 'Options at 18' on Monday 24 August.
 The event will have its own Eventbrite page, which will act as the main space for what would be the arena or conference hall at a physical event.
-On the event page, attendees will be able to see content from organisations, watch videos and follow links to external sites, including live broadcasts, webinars and online Q&As.
-The Eventbrite registration page can be found here: www.eventbrite.co.uk/e/virtual-careers-fair-2020-options-at-18-registration
+On the event page, attendees will be able to see content from organisations, watch videos and follow links to external sites, including live broadcasts, webinars and online Q&As; register online.

-There are also a series of webinars by the National Careers Service to provide advice:
+There are also a series of webinars by the National Careers Service - home page to provide advice:

-In addition Careermap has published the following advice What to do on A Level results day
+In addition Careermap has published advice as to what to do on A level results day.

 Work Wiltshire, a Wiltshire Council service, offers advice in planning the next steps in education, training or apprenticeships.
 There is also a dedicated parents page, to help you to support young people in your care.